Why choose us over the other guy?

 Why do I need an invasive inspection?

-Visual inspections alone do not tell you the condition of the wood sheathing that holds the stucco system on the wall.
+Visual inspections alone do not tell you the condition of the wood sheathing and wall framing that holds the stucco system to the wall.
 Stucco must be probed and tested in order to know its condition.

 * we refrain from drilling if possible and prefer probing from the inside, however, some areas are not reachable and must be drilled from the outside.
 To repair, we use a specially formulated caulking that is matched in color as close as possible.
 Many times it is almost a perfect match!

 Using a specialized moisture detector with 8" probes, we can tell both by the feel of the wood density being probed - whether or not it is deteriorated - and the moisture readings** whether rainwater has been penetrating behind the moisture barrier - we can also tell you where and why.

 ** It is possible to sometimes have a low moisture reading coupled with deteriorated sheathing if the wood is overly deteriorated it cannot hold moisture. (note)